Learn Kotlin and Android With Dove Letter

 Stay Updated on the Latest in Android & Kotlin

 So what does Dove Letter do?
 Dove Letter is a private subscription repository (GitHub/dove-letter) designed to help you learn, discuss, and share knowledge about Android and Kotlin.
-It keeps you informed with the latest articles, best practices, code samples, updates from the Android Open Source Project (AOSP), and news about the Android/Kotlin ecosystem.
+It keeps you informed with the latest articles, best practices, code samples, interview questions, updates from the Android Open Source Project (AOSP), and news about the Android/Kotlin ecosystem.
 Unlike typical newsletters, Dove Letter delivers valuable tips and insights irregularly but frequently, curated by the author, ensuring you receive the most relevant content at the right time.

 Enjoy Tips With Code